gaetansels/windows-server-nerdnest-lab-1/documentation.md

 There is a DNS of the PFsense mentioned earlier, which we will delete.
 Because even if it is the lowest position and priority in case the family shield DNS fails, the connection will happen with the PFsense, and the restriction will be bypassed.

-In properties : edit --> delete PFsense IP then add the IP of Family Shield
+In properties: edit --> delete PFsense IP then add the IP of Family Shield

 ![something](win_lab1_p11.png)